thesephist/ink/README.md

 You can run Ink in three main ways:

-1. The Ink binary `ink` defaults to executing whatever comes through standard input.
+1. The Ink binary `ink` defaults to executing whatever comes through standard input, if there is any, or else starts a repl.
 So you can pipe any Ink script (say, `main.ink`) to the binary to execute it.
 ```
 $ cat main.ink | ink
 	# or
 $ ink < main.ink
 ```
 2. Use `ink main.ink` to execute an Ink script file.
-You may pass multiple files to execute multiple scripts, like `ink a.ink b.ink`.
 3. Invoke `ink` without flags (or with the optional `-repl` flag) to start an interactive repl session, and start typing Ink code.
 You can run files in this context by loading Ink files into the context using the `load` builtin function, like `load('main')`.
 (Note that we remove the `.ink` file extension when we call `load`.)

 Additionally, you can also invoke an Ink script with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 Mark the _first line_ of your Ink program file with this directive, which tells the operating system to run the program file with `ink`, which will then accept this file and run it for you when you execute the file.